ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-12-swift-essentials-loops-closures-and-more-part-2.md

 ## Functions: Reusable Code Blocks
 Functions are like mini-programs within your Swift code.
 They allow you to encapsulate a block of code that performs a specific task, making your code more organized, reusable, and easier to maintain.

-Let's break down the fundamentals of functions in Swift:
+Let's break down the fundamentals of functions in Swift.

 ### Basic Function Definition
 To define a function, we use the `func` keyword followed by the function's name and parentheses `()`.
 You can optionally add parameters within the parentheses.
 The code block that executes when the function is called is enclosed in curly braces `{}`.